NOW ACCEPTING NEW CLIENTS FOR IN-PERSON AND ONLINE THERAPY --SERVING ALL OF CALIFORNIA-- SCHEDULE FREE CONSULTATION -->

 -

-Overthinking decisions or replaying conversations afterward
+Overthinking decisions and over-analyzing conversations

 -